 The preferred method of payment is through the online payment system ISPS (International Student Payment Service).

 International students should arrive in time to attend orientation.
-Orientation Week begins on Monday September 2nd.
-A list of orientation schedules is available here.
+Orientation Week for the Spring 2019 semester will commence on Monday January 14th.
+Orientation for the Autumn 2019 semester will commence on Monday 3rd September.
+A list of orientation schedules will be sent to incoming students prior to arrival.
 Holidays, exam dates etc are available on the academic calendar.

 You have until the end of Week 2 of each semester to finalise your module selection.
 Failure to submit your module registration form to the International Education Division will result in a €20 fine.